Cotellic (Cobimetinib)

 How to Take Cotellic

-Take Cotellic exactly as your doctor has prescribed.
-It’s important to follow the specific dosing schedule to get the best results from your treatment.
+Take Cotellic exactly as prescribed by your doctor.
+It's important to follow the specific dosing schedule to ensure the medication works effectively.

 Dosage Instructions

 The recommended dose is three tablets (a total of 60mg) once a day.
 Take Cotellic once daily for 21 days followed by a 7-day treatment break (no medicine) in a 28-day cycle.
 Start your next Cotellic treatment cycle after the 7-day treatment break.
-It is recommended you continue taking ZELBORAF during both the Cotellic treatment phase AND the 7-day Cotellic treatment break.
 Swallow the tablets whole with a glass of water.
 You can take Cotellic with or without food.
-Take your medicine at about the same time each day for best effect.
+Take your medicine at about the same time each day for best results.

 What If You Miss a Dose?